-As of March 31, 2007, our consolidated cash and cash equivalents were \$22.5 million, as compared to \$5.7 million at December 31, 2006.
-This increase was due to the net proceeds from the public offering completed on February 21, 2007.
-Working capital was approximately \$20.7 million at March 31, 2007 and \$1.2 million at December 31, 2006.
+As of June 30, 2007, our consolidated cash and cash equivalents were \$20.7 million, as compared to \$5.7 million at December 31, 2006.
+This increase was due to the net proceeds from the February 2007 offering less expenditures for the advancement of our R&D portfolio and expenditures for general corporate operations.
+Working capital was approximately \$19.5 million at June 30, 2007 and \$1.2 million at December 31, 2006.

 We believe that our current cash and cash equivalents will be sufficient to satisfy our anticipated capital requirements into the fourth quarter of 2008.
 Our projections of further capital requirements are subject to substantial uncertainty.
-Our working capital requirements may fluctuate in future periods depending upon numerous factors, including: results of our research and development activities; progress or lack of progress in our preclinical studies or clinical trials; our drug substance requirements to support clinical programs; our ability to enter into collaborations that provide us with funding, upfront payments, milestone or other payments; changes in the focus, direction, or costs of our research and development programs; the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our patent claims; competitive and technological advances; the potential need to develop, acquire or license new technologies and products; establishment of marketing and sales capabilities; our business development activities; new regulatory requirements implemented by regulatory authorities; and the timing and outcome of any regulatory review process; and our commercialization activities, if any.
+Our working capital requirements may fluctuate in future periods depending upon numerous factors, including: results of our research and development activities; progress or lack of progress in our preclinical studies or clinical trials; our drug substance requirements to support clinical programs; our ability to enter into collaborations that provide us with funding, up-front payments, milestone or other payments; changes in the focus, direction, or costs of our research and development programs; the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our patent claims; competitive and technological advances; the potential need to develop, acquire or license new technologies and products; establishment of marketing and sales capabilities; our business development activities; new regulatory requirements implemented by regulatory authorities; the timing and outcome of any regulatory review process; and commercialization activities, if any.

 To finance our operations beyond the fourth quarter of 2008, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio, or from other sources.
-There can be no assurance that we will be able to raise the necessary capital or that such funding will be available at all or on favorable terms.
+There can be no assurance that we will be able to raise the necessary capital or that such funding will be available on favorable terms or at all.

-Through March 31, 2007, we have received \$1.6 million of research tax credits including potential research tax credit receivables of \$0.1 million and \$0.2 million in other government grants.
+Through June 30, 2007, we have received \$1.6 million of research tax credits including potential research tax credit receivables of \$0.1 million and \$0.2 million in other government grants.